jpillora/chisel/README.md

     the chisel server.
 Authentication can be specified inside the URL.
     For example, http://admin:password@my-server.com:8081

+    --header, Set a custom header in the form "HeaderName: HeaderContent".
+	  Can be used multiple times. (e.g --header "Foo: Bar" --header "Hello: World")

     --hostname, Optionally set the 'Host' header (defaults to the host defined in the endpoint url).